-for such a story, based on the formalism of standard quantum mechanics.
+It is thus clearly impossible to tell a simple realistic story about what happens at the double slit in a delayed-choice experiment.
+More sophisticated realistic stories remain, of course, possible, but they do not come without a cost.
+In the next section, I will argue for such a story, based on the formalism of standard quantum mechanics.
 I will therefore not have much to say about non-standard quantum theories, such as Bohmian mechanics or the Ghirardi-Rimini-Weber (GRW) theory.
 But I conclude the present section with some brief remarks about these two theories, in order to illustrate to what extent the delayed-choice double slit complicates the realist's ontological commitments.

 At first sight, it seems that Bohmian mechanics has a straightforward answer to the question of what happens at the double slit: Being a particle theory, Bohmian mechanics clearly tells us that each electron goes only through one slit.
 But it also tells us that the movement of the particle is determined by the wave function, and this raises the tricky question of the ontological status of the latter.
 Some versions of the theory interpret the wave function as a physical entity which literally guides the particles, or they introduce a so-called quantum potential which gives rise to non-classical forces acting on them.
-But due to some problems of these interpretations, there is now a tendency among Bohmians to regard the wave function no longer as a physical entity, but merely as a component of the law according to which the particles move [4].
-However, in their detailed analysis of delayed-choice experiments from a Bohmian perspective, Hiley and Callaghan [10] manage to avoid a commitment to very bizarre particle trajectories only by relying explicitly on the physical reality of the wave function and the quantum potential, so there is reason to doubt that these entities can really be cut off from the ontology of Bohmian mechanics without a loss.
+But due to some problems of these interpretations, there is now a tendency among Bohmians to regard the wave function no longer as a physical entity, but merely as a component of the law according to which the particles move (Dürr et al. 1997).
+However, in their detailed analysis of delayed choice experiments from a Bohmian perspective, Hiley and Callaghan (2006a) manage to avoid a commitment to very bizarre particle trajectories only by relying explicitly on the physical reality of the wave function and the quantum potential, so there is reason to doubt that these entities can really be cut off from the ontology of Bohmian mechanics without a loss.

 An alternative way to tell a realistic story about the double slit is given by the GRW theory, which adds spontaneous collapses of the wave function to the Schrödinger evolution.
-But, as argued by Allori et al. [1] (see also [16, pp. 229-238]), this theory is also ambiguous in its ontological commitments.
+But, as argued by Allori et al. (2008; see also Maudlin 2011, 229-238), this theory is also ambiguous in its ontological commitments.
 In one version, the wave function describes a matter density in space.
 Again, this seems to suggest a straightforward solution to our problem: The matter density, being a spatially extended field, (almost) always passes through both slits and collapses to a particle-like object only upon interaction with the detecting screen.
 The fact that the experimental setup can be chosen after the matter wave has passed the double slit then poses no particular problem.
 However, according to this story, the result of a WW experiment must be regarded as outright illusory: Even though it looks as if the electron went only through one slit (the experiment telling us which one), the fact is that it went through both.
 An even more severe illusion takes place according to the second version of the GRW theory, which is merely committed to the existence of some events in space-time (the flashes), corresponding to the spontaneous collapses of the wave function.
 In this picture, contrary to what we might take as an unquestionable truth about any double-slit experiment, nothing at all travels from the source to the screen.